allmonday/fastapi-voyager/README.md

 # fastapi-router-viz

-Visualize FastAPI application's routing tree and dependencies
+Visualize FastAPI application's routes and inner dependencies inside response_models.

 > This repo is still in early stage.